RideWise

 • Trips longer than 5 days with significant exploration outside city centers

-• Destinations with limited rideshare supply (beach resorts, rural areas)
+• Destinations with limited rideshare supply (beach resorts, national parks, rural areas, small towns)

 The Bottom Line